ExHammer/hammer/README.md

 end
 ```

+## Default Algorithm

+By default, Hammer uses a **fixed window counter** to track actions within set time windows, resetting the count at the start of each new window.
+For example, with a limit of 10 uploads per minute, a user could upload up to 10 files between 12:00:00 and 12:00:59, and up to 10 more between 12:01:00 and 12:01:59.

 ## Core Concepts

-Hammer uses a **fixed window counter** to track actions within set time windows, resetting the count at the start of each new window.
-For example, with a limit of 10 uploads per minute, a user could upload up to 10 files between `12:00:00` and `12:00:59`, and up to 10 more between `12:01:00` and `12:01:59`.

 - **Limit:** Maximum number of actions allowed in a window.
 - **Scale:** Duration of the time window (in milliseconds).
 - **Key:** Unique identifier (e.g., user ID) to scope the rate limiting.

 ## Example Usage

-Example:

 ```elixir
 defmodule MyApp.RateLimit do